 Additional coverage on benefits for dental, vision, and wellness are often out of scope for SMEs due to the high costs.
 It is quite rare for a company to cover 100% of dental costs, so employees usually need to cover a certain percentage.
 However, discounts on gym memberships and dental services are not entirely out of reach for SMEs.
-Mednefits offers up to 30% off for dental, wellness, and even offers a fixed $13 rate for GP consultations.
+Mednefits offers discounted rates for dental, vision, TCM and even wellness perks.
 Bonus: employers can request to join for free.

 Flexi-benefits may not be exactly what they seem.
 An FSA, for example, can be $500 that employees can spend on what the HR policy determines.
 Sure, it gives employees more flexibility in choosing where to allocate their spending, but it can also drive more hassle to HR as they help employees navigate through the policies, guidelines, and differentiate between taxable and non-taxable benefits reporting.

 While 7 days of annual leave and 14 days of outpatient sick leave are the minimal requirements set by the Ministry of Manpower’s Employment Act, many employers give a minimum of 14 days paid annual leave.
 The Seedly blog has a great summary of all the different types of leave employees are entitled to.